Apollo's first-quarter earnings surge on strong fee revenue

 Total asset management rose to $461.1 billion from $455.5 billion in the prior quarter, driven by fundraising and the appreciation of its private equity portfolio.
 Apollo, which ended the quarter with $49.7 billion in unspent capital, declared a dividend of 50 cents per share.

-Earlier this month, Apollo agreed to buy the media unit of Verizon Communications Inc VZ.N, which owns Yahoo and AOL, for $5 billion.
+Earlier this month, Apollo agreed to buy the media unit of Verizon Communications Inc VZ.N, which owns online services Yahoo and AOL, for $5 billion.

 ((Chibuike.Oguh@thomsonreuters.com; +332-219-1834; Reuters Messaging: chibuike.oguh.thomsonreuters.com@reuters.net))